 Castro Marim is definitely less of a resort town than many other places in the Algarve, but it still has a couple of gems when it comes to places to stay!
 If you’re looking for something luxury take a look at Castro Marim Golfe and Country Club.
-You can find the full list of options here, alternatively you’ll find a wider selection of hotels and resorts in Monet Gordo just over 7km away.
+You can find the full list of options here, alternatively you’ll find a wider selection of hotels and resorts in Monte Gordo just over 7km away.

 Should you visit Castro Marim?

 Castro Marim really does have a little bit of everything you might love about the Algarve.
 History, culture, nature and the gloriously slow pace of life that inhibits many of the smaller towns and villages.
 Just about the only thing it doesn’t have is a beach.
 Which is why it might be missed off people’s itinerary quite frequently.
 However, there are several exceptional beaches located in the resort towns of Monte Gordo and Manta Rota just a few kilometres away!

 Affiliate disclosure.
 Some of the links included in this post are affiliate links.
 What this means is we get a tiny percentage of the booking fee if you do click the links and book something.
 This costs no extra for you and helps support the site.